svj-aventador/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-common-fields.md

 ## Auto-fillable Fields

 Some fields can be automatically filled in before a transaction is signed, either by a `rippled` server or by a library used for signing such as [ripple-lib][].
-Auto-filling values requires an active connection to the SGY Ledger to get the latest state, so it cannot be done offline.
+Auto-filling values requires an active connection to the RCP Ledger to get the latest state, so it cannot be done offline.
 Both [ripple-lib][] and `rippled` can automatically provide the following values:

 * `Fee` - Automatically fill in the [Transaction Cost][] based on the network.